kargq/3p32_group/README.md

 `triggers.sql`: Sql to add triggers

+`drop_triggers.sql`: Sql to drop all triggers

 ### Server

 `ssh c3p32g02@sandcastle.cosc.brocku.ca` to login.
 Enter password `d5e6j4v9` (Super secure to put it up here, I know) check your emails for the password.

+type login and press enter to open the postgres terminal for our database.

+##### Useful Scripts: -

 ./`update_sql.sh`: deploy changes from this repo to the psql database.